upstox/upstox-nodejs/examples/websocket/market_data/v3/README.md

 ## Getting Started

-We recommend using the v3 WebSocket over the v2 version for enhanced functionality.
-For an example, please refer to the [V3 Example](https://github.com/upstox/upstox-nodejs/tree/include-v3-url/examples/websocket/market_data/v3).
-These instructions will help you run the sample v2 websocket client.
+These instructions will help you run the sample v3 websocket client.

 ### Prerequisites